UFHCC-BCBSR/cb-tobias/README.md

 - `--cores 8` in snakemake command must match `--cpus-per-task`

 **How it works:**
-1. Each array task reads one line from samples.txt
+1. Each array task reads one line from config-names.txt
 2. Finds the corresponding config file
 3. Runs Snakemake with that config
 4. All jobs run in parallel